 What do you do to energize yourself and get your creative juices flowing?
 I’ve been completely uninspired lately.
 I’ll sit for long periods of time without knitting.
 This no knitting thing is kind of bizarre for me.
 It’s not completely true that I don’t want to knit, because I do.
 I just can’t decide what to knit or more accurately, where I should focus my attention.
 So perhaps this is more of an issue of indecision.
 I have been working on a few things lately—most of which are not finished.
 This pile of recent UFOs read more

 Simply making everything proportionately larger did not work for upsizing Avery.
 Some changes and experimentation have been necessary.
 The neck was a major challenge.
 First I knit the same neckband as called for in my pattern: corrugated ribbing with a standard bind off in the solid colour.
 It’s too floppy and I’m not 100% pleased with it.
-Next experiment was to knit a rolled hem above the corrugated ribbing. read more
+Next experiment was to knit a rolled hem above the read more

 Poor Devan, I rarely knit for him any longer.
 Long ago he outgrew my children’s patterns.
 So last summer I decided it was time to upsize one of my favourite sweaters for him—Avery.
 My pattern goes up to a size 4 and I’m resizing to an 8.
 I started on the corrugated ribbing last summer at Sock Summit and it drew lots of interest.
-Then the project languished: first there was our move, then Devan’s eighth birthday and Hallowe’en, there were other read more
+Then the project languished: first there was our move, then Devan’s eighth birthday and Hallowe’en, there read more

 I snapped this picture at a recent Guild meeting.
 Yvonne is knitting an Avery and she’s done a great job on the corrugated ribbing.
 It’s so effective combining the self-patterning yarn with a solid for this stripey ribbing.